drenchoman/Delayed-Messaging/README.md

 This was my final project created as part of the [Dev Academy Aotearoa](https://devacademy.co.nz/) Web Development Bootcamp.

-Our team of 4 were given one week to take a concept and create an app out of it.
+Our team of 4 were given one week to take a concept (delayed messaging), create an app and present in front of an audience.

 ## To Start
 *lone down and run npm i